Issue no. 59 - December 1994-February 1995

 supplies continue to be provided to hospitals, clinics and individual doctors in many

+countries.
 It is crucial that health workers actively promote breastfeeding and do not allow the

 distribution of free or low.-cost formula, other substitutes or bottles and teats in their